passion4IT/MockMaterialize/README.md

 This is very simple react app which has been created with purpose to see the output of Materializecss component.
+For detailed information about materializecss, visit here : http://materializecss.com/
 - It will compile react components and show the output.

 # Instructions: